rarrr/AmiTCP-patches/README.md

 # AmiTCP Patches for VBCC

-This repository contains patches to make [AmiTCP](https://github.com/mheeres/AmiTCP) compile with the VBCC compiler and run optimally on Amiga systems.
+This repository contains patches to make AmiTCP compile with the VBCC compiler and some optimisations.

 ## Patches